New to EME 810?

 Quick Facts about EME 810

-Dr. Jeffrey Brownson, Associate Professor, Dept. of Energy & Mineral Engineering and Dept. of Materials Science & Engineering, College of Earth and Mineral Sciences, The Pennsylvania State University.
+Dr. Frey Brownson, Associate Professor, Dept. of Energy & Mineral Engineering and Dept. of Materials Science & Engineering, College of Earth and Mineral Sciences, The Pennsylvania State University.

 EME 810 is a required course for the online intercollege Masters of Professional Studies in Renewable Energy and Sustainability Systems (iMPS-RESS) program and is geared toward students working on graduate study part-time and from a distance.
 The course provides students with an in-depth exploration of the physical qualities of the solar resource, estimation of the fractional contributions of irradiance to total demand, and economic assessment of the solar resource.
 The course utilizes real data sets and resources to provide students context for the drivers, frameworks, and requirements of solar energy evaluation.